 Marcelo Kim joined Perpetua as director in March 2016 and became Chair in 2020.
 Mr. Kim has served as a Partner at Paulson & Co.
-Inc., an investment management firm since 2011, where he oversees the firm's global macro-economic and natural resource investments.
+Inc., an investment management firm since 2009, where he oversees the firm's global macro-economic and natural resource investments.
 Mr. Kim earned his Bachelor of Arts in economics with honors from Yale University in 2009.
-He is currently the Chair of International Tower Hill (NYSE American: THM) and serves on the board of directors of Ambri, Inc, a privately held company.
+He is currently the Chair of International Tower Hill Ltd. (NYSE American: THM) and serves on the board of directors of Ambri Inc., a privately held U.S. company commercializing a low-cost liquid metal battery essential for the low-carbon energy transition.